Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 The University does not treat parents differently on the basis of sex and defines parental status as biological parents, adoptive parents, stepparents, or legal guardians.

-The University will ensure that when a student (or a student’s parent or other legal representative) informs a University employee of the student’s pregnancy or related conditions, the employee provides that person with the Title IX Coordinator’s contact information and informs that person that the Title IX Coordinator can coordinate specific actions to prevent sex discrimination and ensure the student’s equal access to the education program or activity.
+The University encourages all employees who are notified of a student’s pregnancy or related conditions, to refer that student to the Equity Administrator / Title IX Coordinator who can coordinate specific actions to prevent sex discrimination and ensure the student’s equal access to the education program or activity.

 The University will not require supporting documentation from a student unless doing so is necessary and reasonable, such as when a certified level of physical ability or health is necessary, or such documentation is required of all students participating in the class.